WWE News: Female Superstar Shares Exotic Honeymoon Snap With New Husband

 Their stay in paradise was a short one, however, as both parties need to return to work.
 This weekend, Spears will face his former friend, Cody Rhodes, at AEW’s All Out pay-per-view, in what is sure to be a grueling blood match.
 As for Royce, she’ll be looking to reclaim the Women’s Tag Team Championships from current holders Alexa Bliss and Nikki Cross.

 The love bug appears to be spreading throughout WWE of late.
-The Inquisitr recently reported that Finn Balor took advantage of his time off to marry the Fox Sports host Veronica Rodriguez, in what appeared to be romantic and intimate jungle ceremony.
+The Inquisitr recently reported that Finn Balor took advantage of his time off to marry Fox Sports host Veronica Rodriguez, in what appeared to be romantic and intimate jungle ceremony.
 The pair had only been dating for a short time before deciding to make their love official, but their wedding ceremony looked like the best day of their lives.

 Another recent romantic WWE moment involved Seth Rollins and Becky Lynch.
 As documented by The Inquisitr, the power couple recently announced their engagement on social media.
 At the time of this writing, there’s no confirmed wedding date as to when they plan on having the ceremony.
 However, if they follow the trend of other recent company marriages, they’ll probably just share a picture out of the blue after their big occasion.